dhfbk/itaca-processing/annotation_guidelines/20250210_report_agreement.md

 * morphosyntactically invariable: sì.
 * Morphosynt category: SCONJ.
 * Do they connect events/acts of textual composition?
 I would say yes.
-A) *l'uso di questi utensili porta a molte difficoltà* especially when condition B) realizes *l'essere direttamente collegate con un'apprensione (???) a distanza.*
+A *l'uso di questi utensili porta a molte difficoltà* especially when condition B realizes *l'essere direttamente collegate con un'apprensione (???) a distanza.*
-* Sono unità informative/enunciati diversi?
+* Are they different textual units?
 I would say yes because there is a comma.

 text_id: AL07BN_BAS27F\
 sentence: 34\